XDean/Share/doc/git/git-for-rd/3-Workflow.md

 ![bitbucket-pullrequest-create-2](images/bitbucket-pullrequest-create-2.png)

 1. Select source branch.
 The branch where your changes are.
-2. Select target branch, usually is `master` branch.
+2. Select target branch, by default is `master` branch.
 3. You can review what changes before create the pull request
 4. You can review which commits will be in the pull request
 5. Click continue button